-Your property is rendered (i.e. your brickwork id not exposed or is covered)
+Your property is rendered (i.e. your brickwork is not exposed or is covered)

-- Is part of a new development (within 12 months of being built)
+- Your property is part of a new development (within 12 months of being built)

-Customers are responsible for maintaining any digital equipment that they install during their tenancy.
+You are responsible for maintaining any digital equipment installed during your tenancy.

-Any damage caused during the setup/ installation of a satellite or TV aerial is your responsibility, and this may result in a chargeable repair.
+Any damage caused during the setup/ installation of a satellite or TV aerial is your responsibility, so it may result in a chargeable repair.